This article continues the overview of Attribute

 In Introduction to

-Attribute Relationships in MSSQL Server Analysis Services
+Attribute Relationships in MSSQL Server Analysis Services, we

 introduced another part of the conceptual model, Attribute Relationships.